927 new COVID-19 cases registered in Hungary

 Some 38% of active cases are located in Budapest.

-The death toll has increased to 718, after the passing of nine patients.
+The death toll has increased to 730, after the passing of 12 patients.

-Looking at all diagnosed cases until now, Budapest remains the most affected area of the entire country, with the number of cases (both active and inactive) reaching 8,618.
-Pest County is the second most affected, with 2,973 cases, followed by Fejér County (1,046 cases).
+Looking at all diagnosed cases until now, Budapest remains the most affected area of the entire country, with the number of cases (both active and inactive) reaching 8,852.
+Pest County is the second most affected, with 3,050 cases, followed by Győr-Moson-Sopron County (1,138 cases).